OLuwis/rails-blog-app/README.md

 This blog features a CRUD system, authentication, database integration, unit and integration testing, email sending, MVC architecture, and asynchronous background jobs.

-This blog is containerized with Docker and Compose, and also uses Sidekiq for background jobs
+This blog is containerized with Docker and Compose, and also uses Sidekiq for background jobs.

 ### Built with
 ![Ruby Badge](https://img.shields.io/badge/Ruby-CC342D?logo=ruby&logoColor=fff&style=for-the-badge)